s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 fileder can be edited.
 This means that content cannot be edited in its context, which is particularily annoying due to the fragmentation of content that mmmfs encourages.

-As a result, the experiences of interacting with the system at large is still a very different experience than editing content (and thereby extending the system) in it.
+As a result, interacting with the system at large is still a very different experience than  editing content (and thereby extending the system) in it.
 This is expected to represent a major hurdle for users getting started with the system, and is a major shortcoming in enabling end-user programming as set as a goal for this project.
 A future iteration should take care to reconsider how editing can be integrated more holistically with the other core concepts of the design.